 This forces teachers to spend time preparing children who have been out of school for nearly half a year for a test that serves little purpose.

-In the Summer term of year 2, your child will sit four Key Stage 1 SATs (Standard Assessment Tests) in English and maths.
-As there are also two optional national tests in Spelling, Punctuation and Grammar, your child could sit as many as six formal test papers.
+In the summer, your child will sit four Key Stage 1 SATs papers in English and maths.
+There are also two optional national tests in spelling, punctuation and grammar, so your child could sit as many as six test papers.

-The SATs are marked by teachers, then moderated by local authorities who sample 25% of schools each year.
-Currently, the results are then used to measure pupils’ progress between year 2 and year 6.
-Schools are then judged on the basis of these scores.
+SATs are marked by teachers, then moderated by local authorities who sample 25% of schools each year.
+Currently, the results are used to measure pupils’ progress between year 2 and year 6, and schools are judged on the basis of these scores.

-The government plans to make KS1 SATs non-compulsory in schools from 2023 when its plans to test children in reception instead are fully rolled-out.
+The government intends to make KS1 SATs non-compulsory from 2024, when its plans to test children in reception instead are fully rolled out.
 But year 2 tests would not disappear: the government will still provide test materials and many schools will use them.

-Six- and seven-year-olds are too young to sit formal tests, and teachers and schools should not be judged on the basis of data collected under these conditions.
+All of this means that some pupils could end up doing three sets of tests before their seventh birthday.
+This is far too young to be sitting formal tests, and teachers and schools should not be judged on the basis of data collected under these conditions.

-Ofsted has noted that the primary curriculum is narrowing because some schools are focusing too much on preparing for SATs.
+Ofsted has noted that the primary curriculum is narrowing due to the fact that some schools are focusing too much on preparing for SATs.

-Researchers have linked formal testing in year 2 to teaching practices which actually hold back children’s learning.
-On the basis of SATs results, children in many schools are placed in sets for English and maths for the rest of primary school.
-This can affect children’s self-esteem and lower teachers’ expectations.
+Researchers have linked formal testing in year 2 to teaching practices that actually hold back children’s learning.
+On the basis of SATs results, children in many schools are placed in sets for English and maths for the rest of their primary schooling.
+This can affect their self-esteem and lower teachers’ expectations.

 Independent YouGov research with headteachers shows how near-unanimously unhappy they are with the current system.